starbvuks/darts-vr-be/README.md

     - Real-time notifications for all modules which require it
     - Redis Queues to handle matchmaking for all Gamemodes
   - **Data Models**:
-    - Mongoose Models for Players, all the Gamemodes, Leagues, Tournaments + Matchups, and Cosmetics
+    - Mongoose Models for Players, all the Gamemodes, Leagues, Tournaments + Matchups, and Cosmetics.